MaPPmath/mappmath.github.io/pages/0_about.md

 More information may be found at:
 <http://www.corestandards.org/Math/Practice/>

+# MaPP and Research

+One of the goals of Mathematical Puzzle Programs is to connect middle and high school students with mathematical research.
+In the past, MaPP programs have included puzzles based upon topology, game theory, design theory, and many other fields.
+By introducing these topics in the context of a mathematical puzzle competition, students are motivated to grapple with the material in order to discover the hidden messages within.

 # Our Programs

 More on our various mathematical puzzle experiences may be found on our